dionkoeze/calcnum/README.md

 ## Strategies

 ### Naive
 First strategy is to simply do an exhaustive search in this space.
+The search is depth first, so it can be programmed recursively.

+### DFS with memoization
+While searching we encounter partial evaluable calculations.
+We can cache these and whenever a tree has 1 open node remaining check if we have already encountered the value needed to compute the exact number.

+Interestingly this does not lead to any improvement.
+Probably because the search order prevents caching any set of remaining numbers that are left in the search tree.
+This could be an artefact of DFS from left to right.
+Let's explore more later.

 ### A*

-### Depth first with branch and bound?

-### Store invalid evaluable calculations

 ## Metrics
 We can use wall clock time as general metric.
 When doing further optimizations we can use the count of explored nodes in the search tree as metric.